cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

         --namespace kube-system \\
         --set kubeProxyReplacement=partial

-  The following helm setup below would optimize Cilium's ClusterIP handling for TCP in a kube-proxy environment (``hostServices.protocols`` default is ``tcp,udp``):
+  The following Helm setup below would optimize Cilium's ClusterIP handling for TCP in a kube-proxy environment (``hostServices.protocols`` default is ``tcp,udp``):

   .. parsed-literal::